Common Rock Wall Failures in El Paso and How to Prevent Them

 Improper grading is one of the most overlooked contributors to wall failure.
 In our experience working across varied terrain in El Paso, walls constructed on improperly prepared slopes often show signs of uneven settlement within a few storm cycles.

-Preventative strategy requires directing surface water away from footings, compacting subgrade before installation, and avoiding construction on loose fill soil.
+A preventative strategy requires directing surface water away from footings, compacting subgrade before installation, and avoiding construction on loose fill soil.
 On sloped lots, stepped footings distribute load evenly and prevent differential settlement.

 Terrain must dictate engineering decisions.